 - Theodore Kaczynski, the Unabomber, seems to have been a victim of this trope.
 In a diary, he expressed disappointment that his homemade silencer only reduced the noise of a pistol to about one-third.
-If this is so, then his homemade silencer must actually have been better-crafted than most; only his expectations made it look bad.
+If his diary is accurate, then his homemade silencer must actually have been better-crafted than most; only his expectations made it look bad.

 - One of the few designs that has enough features to be fairly called "silent" is the .45 ACP British De Lisle Carbine of WWII, which featured a bolt-action and a barrel that was basically a single huge suppressor.
 The heavy, subsonic .45 ACP round was a good choice for a suppressed caliber, and the only sounds produced by firing would be the miniscule *click* of the trigger dropping the hammer, followed by whatever sound the bullet made hitting the target.
 If a fast follow-up shot was not necessary, the bolt-action could be slowly and carefully operated in such a way that it produced no real noise.
 Unfortunately, the trade off was in practical usefulness; the De Lisle was great for eliminating lone sentries (if you were close enough to attempt a headshot), but silently dropping a guy within eye or earshot of his friends would ensure you'd only get off one round before his buddies raised the alarm, and the De Lisle was definitely not a weapon you'd want to be carrying once anybody started shooting back at you.